 Korenlei and Graslei

 Korenlei and Graslei, the opposite banks of the river, are the most beautiful city parts.
 With historic buildings that sit alongside the waterfront, this charming place was once one of the most crucial trade areas in this part of the world.
 Just take some time, stroll around and enjoy the scenery.
+There are plenty of shops, cafes, and restaurants where you can sit and enjoy the views.
+Have lunch at one of the many terraces with a river view or take a boat tour on the Leie River.

 Canal Boat Tours